 Canal houses, including trees and other structures, must be reinforced so they don’t sink.
 So it’s not just the houses, but the trees too!
 It’s great that trees are just as protected as the canal-side houses.

 Good for tenants and not so good for landlords, tenants have an incredible amount of protection.
-In fact, the landlord can’t kick you out unless it gets taken to court.
+In fact, the landlord can’t kick you out unless a court rules that they can.
 Pretty bizarre if you aren’t paying the rent and trashing the place.
 Great if you don’t want to be made homeless by your landlord for literally no reason.

 There you have it, 10 weird laws that the Netherlands has!
-What other laws do you find weird or cool in NL?
+What other laws do you find weird or cool in the Netherlands?
 Let us know in the comments below!

 Feature Image: Monlaw/Pixabay